 4. Taxonomy and phylogeny of Israeli mammals, past and present (with Meirav Meiri & Nimrod Marom; Ancient DNA)

 5. Reptile physiology (with Eran Levin; lab and field)

 7. Natural history and conservation aspects of neglected - or invasive, Israeli reptiles (field based).

 Note that Israeli M.Sc. degrees run for two years.
 Ph.D.'s for four.
-Students normally receive full scholarship, including tuition fees, but scholarship numbers are restricted.
+Students normally receive full scholarship, including tuition fees, but scholarship numbers are restricted (we may have some - ask).
 If you can secure your own funding you have a distinct advantage.

 The ten (for now) commandments of the Meiri lab

 Animals are not only good models for other animals.
 They are interesting in their own right.
 If you disagree with this statement Zoology may not be the best profession for you.